sympy/sympy/sympy/integrals/rubi/parsetools/rubi_parsing_guide.md

 The above code writes tests in sympy format in `parsed_tests.py`.
 File names in `generate_tests` should be changed as per the situation.

-Note: Current test suite in sympy is not all parsed through this above steps.
+Note: Current test suite in sympy is not all parsed through these above steps.
 But it works well and is tested for `special_functions`. `test_error_functions` in `test_special_functions.py` has been parsed through the above steps.